MEFI THEORY

 In MEFI, this represents resonance dispersal.
 As distance increases, the dispersal effect weakens quadratically, creating stable zones.

-Compression Term: kc/(r²(1+r))
+Compression Feedback: kc/(r²(1+r))

 What This Term Does